 The average church population has been in gradual decline since the late twentieth century.
 Therefore, the ability to draw in new membership and retain old membership is a rising concern amongst churches nationwide.
-This concern has led to increased research and analysis of the situation, and new methods of gaining membership are emerging day to day.
+This concern has led to increased research and analysis of the situation, and new methods of gaining membership are emerging day by day.

-Social Media has become the wave of the future, and it is definitely not going to slow down any time soon.
-Thus it is in the best interest of religious organizations to start making themselves known on these platforms, if they have not already.
+Social media has become the wave of the future, and it is definitely not going to slow down any time soon.
+Thus it is in the best interest of religious organizations to start making themselves known on these platforms if they have not already.

-Facebook is still a viable platform from which a church can establish an online community and keep them updated on upcoming events or specialized sermons.
+Facebook is still a viable platform from which a church can establish an online community and keep its members updated on upcoming events or specialized sermons.
 Furthermore, with Facebook’s ability to market to a wider audience (as well as members who can spread the virtual word), this is one of the easiest ways to get heard and draw people in.
 From here, Twitter, Instagram, and other platforms are just a short step away to continue this virtual form of marketing.

 3. Traditional Advertising

 Despite the modern push towards the virtual world, traditional advertising and church marketing strategies can still prove beneficial.
-In a study done on the effectiveness of church marketing, researchers found that personal referrals and direct mail (such as a flier advertisement) were more effective at drawing in new members as well as retaining old members than face-to-face home visits and telemarketing attempts.
-Most people respond better to these more “subtle” forms of communication, in large part because they offer a greater deal of choice.
+In a study done on the effectiveness of church marketing, researchers found that personal referrals and direct mail, such as a flier advertisement, were more effective at drawing in new members as well as retaining old members than face-to-face home visits and telemarketing attempts.
+Most people respond better to these more “subtle” forms of communication in large part because they offer a greater deal of choice.

 Although a church is not a retail market, the benefits of branding in a church marketing plan cannot be understated.
-“Branding” is an easy way to establish a highly recognizable symbol that will help members and the public can directly associate to the church in question.
-Branding is a claim to a highly recognizable identity, and can help members associate good memories or ideas with that brand and thus with the church.
+“Branding” is an easy way to establish a highly recognizable symbol that will help members and the public directly associate to the church in question.
+Branding is a claim to a highly recognizable identity and can help members associate good memories or ideas with that brand and thus with the church.

-Especially with the advent of Google and other virtual search engines, having a brand that is quickly and easily recognized (or appealing, if a potential new member is searching for a congregation to join) is essential in ensuring that any search a new or establish member makes regarding churches will immediately show that church’s unique brand.
+With the advent of Google and other virtual search engines, having a brand that is quickly and easily recognized (or appealing, if a potential new member is searching for a congregation to join) is essential in ensuring that any search a new or establish member makes regarding churches will immediately show that church’s unique brand.
 Just like a business, the ideal church marketing strategies are those that focus on the growth of the church in all areas of that business.

 5. Foster Discipleship

-As with any religious organization, the key to a strong, healthy church is its ability to not only bring in new members, but to help those members grow as religious individuals.
+As with any religious organization, the key to a strong, healthy church is its ability to not only bring in new members but to help those members grow as religious individuals.
 The power of disciples cannot be understated: a true believer who has been nurtured with the ability and skill to go out and share a message of faith is one of the best marketing strategies for churches and a powerful recruitment tool that requires only the strength of its own faith to operate diligently.

 This form of church marketing focuses more on the quality of one’s followers rather than the quantity.
 However, the quality will inspire others to seek out what makes those disciples so sturdy and self-assured.
 Disciples who are grown within the foundation of a church will walk out as moving beacons to draw in others who seek an answer to their own doubts.